OpenSisma/opensisma.github.io/Documentation.md

 ## Sustainability of the update of the datasets over time

-The Open Data's sustainability is defined by the updating regularity  of the data in it, as it is one of the three key factors that define the utility of an Open Data: the *relevance*, the *updating* and the *accesibility*.
+The Open Data's sustainability is defined by the updating regularity  of the data in it, as it is one of the three key factors that define the utility of an Open Data: the *relevance*, the *updating* and the *accessibility*.
 The sustanibility has to be supported by:

 - the financing of the updating over time